|

 mysterious in the ways it works on a person and its timing.
 I can

+not predict what future course my feelings will take.
 Perhaps some day, enough healing will have transpired that I can

 be more understanding and compassionate regarding Dad and the power